FabianRolfMatthiasNoll/MyMangaDB/README.md

     Your application should now be accessible at your configured domains with HTTPS enabled.

+### Local Home use

+Just download the binaries from the latest release and use them.
+Available for linux and windows.

 ### Manual Installation (Development)

 For contributors or those who prefer running without Docker.